tot-ra/graphql-schema-registry/README.md

 ### Do I need to deregister services?

 - if your gateway uses /schema/compose then no, schema is composed based on services you see as healthy
-- if your gateway uses /schema/latest then yes, service has `is_active` flag in DB that you can manually toggle (no API yet)
+- if your gateway uses /schema/latest then maybe.
+Schema-registry will provide last schema that was registered in time.
+So if you deploy older version of your service, you will still have last schema there that you would need to deregister.
+Schema has `is_active` flag in DB that you can manually toggle via UI.

 ### When do I need to validate schema?